Sexual Harassment – An Employers Guide

 What should you do if an allegation is made?

-Organisations should ensure there are policies and procedures in place that both encourages staff to raise a complaint of sexual harassment and gives them the confidence that the matter will be dealt with in a sensitive manner.
+Organisations should ensure there are policies and procedures in place that both encourage staff to raise a complaint of sexual harassment and give them the confidence that the matter will be dealt with in a sensitive manner.

-Such a policy or procedure should have as a minimal:
+Such a policy or procedure should have a minimal:

 Investigating sexual harassment allegations